Pfizer says its COVID-19 vaccine is safe and effective for children between the ages of 5 and 11, based on trial data collected from over 2,200 kids.

 “Most of the time, this is not a severe disease for kids; some of the time, it is a devastating disease, and you don’t want that to be your child,” Dr. Messina says.
 “It doesn’t matter how rare a disease it is—when your child has it, it’s not rare anymore.”

-Dr. Keating stresses that the vaccines have been proven to be safe and effective.
-"It’s important to tell parents that while the vaccine approval happened fast, it wasn’t rushed," he explains.
+Dr. Keating stresses that the vaccines have been proven to be trustworthy and effective.
+“It’s important to tell parents that while the vaccine approval happened fast, it wasn’t rushed,” he explains.

-Getting kids vaccinated is also crucial to establishing herd immunity, both experts emphasize.
-The vaccines are not 100% effective, and even if most adults receive it, unvaccinated kids might still spread COVID-19 to their peers, parents, and anyone else they meet.
+Getting kids vaccinated is also crucial to establishing widespread immunity, both experts emphasize.
+The vaccines are not 100% effective, and even if most adults receive it, unvaccinated kids might still spread COVID-19 to their peers, parents, and anyone else they meet—especially with the rise of highly transmissible variants like Delta.
 The virus requires susceptible hosts to spread, and if more and more people are fully vaccinated, it won’t have anywhere left to go.

 This article is accurate as of press time.
 However, as the COVID-19 pandemic rapidly evolves and the scientific community’s understanding of the novel coronavirus develops, some of the information may have changed since it was last updated.
 While we aim to keep all of our stories up to date, please visit online resources provided by the CDC, WHO, and your local public health department to stay informed on the latest news.
 Always talk to your doctor for professional medical advice.